Acid Attacks Teeth

 Acid exposure causes:

-• Wear on composite (tooth-colored) fillings so the may require replacing
+- Wear on composite (tooth-colored) fillings that may require replacing

 Pop: Contains phosphoric acid to make it fizzy.
 Even diet pop has this acid.
 Sprite, for example, doesn’t have caffeine, but it does have sugar and acid.
 Limit pop to once a week and special occasions.